 You particularly need good, clear weather, and that could be in any season.
 Spring is wonderful as nature is green and fresh in the valleys and there's still snow at higher altitudes.
 Summer is a beautiful time around the several lakes.
-In Fall, the brilliantly colored trees make the trip a special experience.
-Winter is great for the snow covered landscape.
+In fall, the brilliantly colored trees make the trip a special experience.
+Winter is great for a snow covered landscape.

-You are not required to travel with the trains that are marked as Golden Pass trains in the timetable.
-There are regular train services on the same line as well.
+There are regular train services between Interlaken and Montreux as well.
 The regular trains may not offer the the same level of comfort, but they're still comfortable to travel with and allow you to see the landscape just as well.

 If you are based in the Bernese Oberland you can consider this round trip: